OneWayDream/Java-projects/Socket Chat/README.md

 # Socket chat
-`It is just socket chat implementation`
+> It is just socket chat implementation 🙂